 - Describe and explain the ethical obligations and responsibilities of business.

 - Construct and present effective oral and written forms of professional communication.

 - Apply knowledge of business concepts and functions in an integrated manner.

 - Use management processes in an applied organization or business situation.

 - Auditing concepts

-The curriculum map for the Managment-Accounting Option program can be found on the program's web page on the Oregon Tech web site.
+The curriculum map for the Management-Accounting Option program can be found on the program's web page on the Oregon Tech website.

 Summary of Student Learning Outcomes